 Why?
 A critical occupation is in crisis.

-Vermont has experienced teacher shortages for over a decade, especially in rural communities and in areas like math and special education.
-As experienced teachers retire or leave the field, and the number of teachers graduating from Vermont institutions has reduced by half, the workforce shortage compounds.
+Vermont has faced teacher shortages for more than a decade, particularly in rural areas and in high-need fields like math and special education.
+As veteran educators retire or leave the profession, and as the number of graduates from Vermont’s teacher preparation programs has dropped by half, the shortage has only deepened.

 -